ipurecc/wolvesville-ogu-finder/README.md

 To check usernames, you must authenticate with a Bearer Token from Wolvesville.

 ## 📜 Steps to Get Your Bearer Token
-Open Wolvesville on your phone or PC
+Open Wolvesville on your phone or PC\
-Log in to your account
+Log in to your account\
-Open Developer Tools (Press F12 on PC or use a tool like Charles Proxy on mobile) Find a request sent to the API
+Open Developer Tools (Press F12 on PC or use a tool like Charles Proxy on mobile)\
+Find a request sent to the API\
-Open Network tab
+Open Network tab\
-Look for a request to https://core.api-wolvesville.com/players/self Look for the Authorization header
+Look for a request to https://core.api-wolvesville.com/players/self\
+Look for the Authorization header\
-Copy the Bearer Token (It looks like: eyJhbGciOiJSUzI1Ni...)
+Copy the Bearer Token (It looks like: eyXxXXxxXxxX...)\
-Paste the token into the script
+Paste the token into the script\
-Open script.py and replace this line:
+Open script.py and replace this line:\
-TOKEN = "ENTER_BEARER_TOKEN_HERE"
+TOKEN = "ENTER_BEARER_TOKEN_HERE"\
-Paste your Bearer Token inside the quotes.
+Paste your Bearer Token inside the quotes.\

 ## 📜 Adding a Wordlist (wordlist.txt)
 The script reads usernames from a wordlist file and checks them one by one.

 ## 📝 How to Create wordlist.txt
-Create a file named wordlist.txt in the same folder as script.py Add usernames, one per line.
-Example:
+Create a file named wordlist.txt in the same folder as script.py\
-Shadow
-Gamer
-Legend
-NightWolf
-ProPlayer
+Add usernames, one per line.
+Example:\
+Shadow\
+Gamer\
+Legend\
+NightWolf\
+ProPlayer\

-Save the file and ensure it's in the same directory as the script.
+Save the file and ensure it's in the same directory as the script.\

 ### ⏳ Adjusting Request Delay
-By default, the script waits 0.2 seconds between each request.
+By default, the script waits 0.2 seconds between each request.\
-You can change the delay to avoid API rate-limiting.
+You can change the delay to avoid API rate-limiting.\

 ## 🔧 How to Change the Delay
-Open script.py
+Open script.py\
-Find this line:
+Find this line:\
-python
-Copier
-Modifier
+python\
-DELAY = 0.2  # Lower = faster, higher = safer
+DELAY = 0.2  # Lower = faster, higher = safer\
-Change the number:
+Change the number:\
-Faster requests (Risk of getting blocked): DELAY = 0.1 Safer but slower: DELAY = 0.5
+Faster requests (Risk of getting blocked): DELAY = 0.1\
+Safer but slower: DELAY = 0.5\
-Very safe: DELAY = 1.0
+Very safe: DELAY = 1.0\

 ## 🏃‍♂️ Running the Script
-Run the script with:
+Run the script with:\
-python script.py
+python script.py\

-The script will start checking usernames and dynamically update the console.
+The script will start checking usernames and dynamically update the console.\

 ## 📊 Example Output

 --
- CHECKED: 7
+ CHECKED: 7\
- VALID:   2
+ VALID:   2\
- FAILED:  5
+ FAILED:  5\
 --
-[SUCCESS] - Shadow
+[SUCCESS] - Shadow\
-[SUCCESS] - NightWolf
+[SUCCESS] - NightWolf\

-✔ Valid usernames are shown in green.
+✔ Valid usernames are shown in green.\
 ❌ Taken usernames are counted but not displayed.

 ## ❓ FAQ